mhy001/jalapencode/README.md

 * jQuery 3.2

 ### Set up
+#### OSX
+Install Homebrew.
+Use homebrew to install PHP and MySQL.
+Run bash scripts db_prep and start.

 #### Windows
 The easiest set up is to install a pre-bundled package such as AppServ.